 Individuals must discuss with their performance coach or senior manager any personal relationships with NAO colleagues where that relationship may impinge on their duties and responsibilities to ensure that the allocation or routing of work avoids potential conflicts.
-A record of the discussion and resulting decision must be sent to the director of human resources.
+A record of the discussion and resulting decision must be sent to the Chief People Officer.